What’s the Difference Between Goals and Objectives?

 Having numbers so you can build, chart and track progress is an easy way to measure progress and should be tracked weekly.

 An attainable objective should be something that your team or yourself has a realistic chance of reaching given your resources and timeframe.
 Using achievable objectives balances realistic expectations and where you actually want to dedicate your time and allocatable resources.
-If you don’t set attainable goals, you and your team will become frustrated by working towards objectives you never had a chance of achieving.
+If you don’t set attainable team goals, you and your team will become frustrated by working towards objectives you never had a chance of achieving.

 Relevant might seem trivial, but plenty of companies waste time and resources on things that don’t make a meaningful difference to the company.
 Especially as an organization grows, people can get caught up in how it’s always been done vs what’s essential for its success.
 It’s a good idea always to be willing to take a step back and look at your processes and tasks to make sure they’re relevant to the success of your organization.